zkLend (ZEND) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 zkLend Historical Price

-According to the latest data gathered on zkLend live price page, the current price of zkLend is 0.00506179USD.
-The circulating supply of zkLend(ZEND) is 59.57M ZEND , giving it a market capitalization of $301.52K.
+According to the latest data gathered on zkLend live price page, the current price of zkLend is 0.00255297USD.
+The circulating supply of zkLend(ZEND) is 60.22M ZEND , giving it a market capitalization of $153.75K.

 The zkLend Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ZEND based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.